isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-no-intrs-details.md

 ## Content heartbeats {#section_3B5945336E464160A94518231CEE8F53}

-During video playback, a timer sends at least one heartbeat every 10 seconds.
+During media playback, a timer sends at least one heartbeat every 10 seconds.
 These heartbeats contain information about playback, ads, buffering, and so on.
 The exact content of each heartbeat is beyond the scope of this document, but the critical issue is that heartbeats are triggered consistently while playback continues.

 In the content heartbeats, look for the following parameters: